Michael Maples (racing driver)

-Michael James Maples Sr. (born December 5, 1963) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series and part-time in the ARCA Menards Series East, driving the No. 99 Chevrolet for Maples Motorsports, and part-time in the ARCA Menards Series West driving for the same team.
+Michael James Maples Sr. (born December 5, 1963) is an American professional stock car racing driver and team owner.
+He competes full-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 91 and No. 99 Chevrolet for Maples Motorsports, and part-time in the ARCA Menards Series West driving for the same team.

 Racing career

 Maples first began racing in 1993, driving asphalt late model races at Madera Speedway.

 Maples returned to racing in 2019, driving in an IMCA Southern Sport modified after taking a sabbatical that began in 1998 due to familial reasons.
 Maples also competed in series such as the Sooner Limited Modified Series, and the Touring Outlaw Modified Series from 2019 to 2023.